Climbing Vegetables and Fruits

 Grow pea shoots in tubs too.
 If you're just looking for a good supply of shoots alone, rather than the full-grown plant, place dried peas from the supermarket in a pot of compost after soaking, and watch your shoots sprout!
 They are fairly easy to grow and don't require lots of sun.
 Find out more about growing pea shoots, with pictures and instructions.

-In the hanging baskets, marked in purple, there are alpine strawberries (useful for both eating and decoration), trailing tomatoes like 'Losetto' and 'Gartenperle', and wonderful trailing rosemary.
+In the hanging baskets, marked in purple, there are alpine strawberries (useful for both eating and decoration, and, of course, you could just as easily grow standard strawberry plants), trailing tomatoes like 'Losetto', 'Outdoor Girl', 'Red Alert' and 'Gartenperle', and the wonderfully fragrant trailing rosemary.

-...then there are the edible flowers, which look so attractive in salads, soups and drinks: lavender, nasturtium, pea and runner bean flowers (beware of ornamental sweet pea flowers, as they are poisonous), calendula (marigold), violas (heartsease) and pansies, dianthus, cougette flower (very popular on cookery programmes at the moment), rosemary and sage, and more.
+Then there are the edible flowers, which look so attractive in salads, soups and drinks: lavender, nasturtium, pea and runner bean flowers (beware of ornamental sweet pea flowers, as they are poisonous), calendula (marigold), violas (heartsease) and pansies, dianthus, courgette flower (very popular with cooks at the moment), rosemary, sage, and more.

 Do check carefully before eating any flower that it is, indeed, safe to eat!
 Find out more about edible flowers and edible flower recipes.